shaleh/openstack-tools/README.md

-run_as: Call it like: run_as keystone.osrc openstack token issue
+os_run_as: Call it like:
+    os_run_as keystone.osrc openstack token issue